philosophie/react-css-in-js-styleguide/README.md

-# Style Guidelines for CSS-in-JSS
+# Style Guidelines for CSS-in-JS

 ## What is this?